oscdoctest/Qi-Docs/docs/Qi_Periodic_Schedules.rst

 ``QiPeriodicSchedule()``
 -------------------

-Retrieves a periodic schedule that is associated with the specified Id.
+Retrieves a periodic schedule that is associated with a specified Id.

 **Syntax**